-- "Metal Glu-Glu" is a parody about Brazilian comedian Sérgio Mallandro as some kind of sex god.
+- "Metal Glu-Glu" is a parody about Brazilian comedian and TV personality Sérgio Mallandro as some kind of sex god.
 He even guest appears on the song!

 - "The God Master" is another tribute to a Brazilian comedian, in this case, Costinha.
 The track consists of three of the lewd jokes he recorded in the 70s, played over metal riffs.